Palabola/auxiliomd/README.md

 * Replace the client-id in each of the launch* HTML pages in /public/fhir
 * Replace the Firebase configuration in /public/fhir/js/smart-app.js

+## Contributors

+Developed by Teckhua Chiang and Surtaz Khan
+In collaboration with Bella Xiong, Aidan Neziri, Rami Rajjoub